OpenFn/lightning/README.md

 #### Database Setup

-**If you're already using Postgres**, run `createdb lightning_dev` to create a new database for use with Lightning.
+If you're already using Postgres locally, create a new database called `lightning_dev`, for example.

-**If you'd rather use Docker** to set up a Postgres DB, create a new volume and
+If you'd rather use Docker to set up a Postgres DB, create a new volume and
 image:

 ```sh